jmvlangen/three_fourth_powers_code/computations.rst

  On the sum of fourth powers in arithmetic progression
 =======================================================

-In this document we give all the computations done for the paper.
+In this document we give all the computations done for the paper `On the sum of fourth powers in arithmetic progression`_.

+.. _On the sum of fourth powers in arithmetic progression: https://arxiv.org/abs/1907.12351
 .. linkall

 Throughout :math:`(a, b, c)` will be a primitive solution to